jmamine/Hiring-software-engineer-backend/README.md

 ## How does this work ?

 Candidates will concurrently work on a set of tasks related to the project.
 Once a candidate deems their contribution complete, they can submit a pull request.
 The team will review the contribution, provide feedback, and merge the changes if satisfactory.
-Completed tasks will be omitted, and new tasks will be assigned to other candidates.
+Completed tasks will be omitted, and new tasks will be provided to other candidates to choose from.
 Candidates with merged changes will be invited for an interview with the team.

 ## Who can apply ?